marcobuys/coding-best-practices/README.md

 - Prevent gold plating: do not create more features than strictly necessary
 - Create wrappers around external services or dependencies in order to decouple them from your application
 - Use meaningful names for everything you name like classes, functions and variables
+- Only write an automated test when it will have a clear and significant positive ROI

+**Classes**
+- Place 1 class in 1 file
+- Keep classes shorter than 100 lines
+- Only use interfaces when there is more than 1 implementation

+**Methods**
 - Use static methods when possible
 - Use private methods when possible
 - Use protected methods when possible and private is not possible
-- Only write an automated test when it will have a clear and significant positive ROI
+- Do not use magic methods
+- Use at most 2 parameters
+- Return at most 1 thing
+- Do not pass primitive types by reference
+- Keep functions shorter than 10 lines
+- Avoid nesting code more than 2 levels deep
+- Return early
+- Add additional variables when they improve readability

 **Version control**
 - Use version control tools